sdss/observesim/docs/sphinx/database.rst

 Loading targetdb
 ----------------

+.. warning:: The current version of the loading scripts for targetdb do not populate cadence information.
+The cadence values need to be loaded independently.

 At this time, ``targetdb`` has been loaded using a series of (to a certain degree) mock catalogues for the different subprograms for MWM and BHM.
 The data is described in `this wiki page <https://internal.sdss.org/trac/as4/wiki/Targetlist>`__ and the files used for loading can be found `here <https://data.sdss.org/sas/mangawork/users/u0931042/sdss5_target_list/>`__.
 In particular, the file `target_list.dat <https://data.sdss.org/sas/mangawork/users/u0931042/sdss5_target_list/target_list.dat>`__ contains a table with the files to load and the mapping of column names for each one of them.
 This file can be used with ``observesim loaddb`` (see below) to ingest the data to targetdb.